Educational planning and programming at Treetops

 At Treetops Early Learning Centres

-- We believe that children learn best when learning is presented in a play format, where teachers facilitate play to ensure the best possible outcome for each child, embracing all developmental areas.
+- We believe that children learn best when learning is presented in a play format, where educators facilitate play to ensure the best possible outcome for each child, embracing all developmental areas and children’s interests.

-- We aim to provide a high quality, inclusive of developmentally appropriate learning environment, which will extend the interests and abilities of all children while taking into account their physical needs, culture and family background.
+- We aim to provide a high quality, inclusive and developmentally appropriate learn-ing environment, which will extend the interests and abilities of all children while taking into account their physical needs, culture and family background.

-- We aim to develop children’s confidence and self esteem by encouraging them to verbalise their thoughts, feelings and actions in an assertive, non aggressive manner.
-The children’s thoughts, feelings and actions will be treated with understanding an respect.
+- We aim to develop children’s confidence and self-esteem by encouraging them to verbalise their thoughts, feelings and actions in an assertive, non-aggressive manner.
+The children’s thoughts, feelings and actions will be treated with understanding and respect.

-- We encourage all staff to further their understanding and knowledge of the Early Childhood industry by supporting them to undertake further studies and attend in-services and training provided by the centre.
+- We encourage all educators to further their understanding and knowledge of the Early Childhood industry by supporting them to undertake further studies and attend in-services and training provided by the centre.

 For the children of Treetops Early Learning Centres, we will:

-- Provide a flexible play and learning program that will be based on and extend all children’s interests, abilities and learning.
+- Provide a flexible play and learning program that will be based on and extend all children’s interests, abilities and learning and development.